DefGuard/docs/admin-and-features/overview.md

 # Overview

-## Welcome to defguard admin documentation
+## Welcome to Defguard admin documentation

-This documentation walks you through all the administrative features of defguard and how to configure them.
+This documentation walks you through all the administrative features of Defguard and how to configure them.

 We recommend setting up your own example instance using our [one-line install script](../getting-started/one-line-install.md) to explore these features firsthand.
 As you follow along, you can adjust the configuration directly within your instance to better understand each feature in action.

 ### What you’ll learn

-As a future defguard administrator, this documentation will help you:
+As a future Defguard administrator, this documentation will help you:

 * Be aware of all the possibilities you have with defguard.
 * How to configure them to your needs.